 Rüppel’s Vulture (Gyps rueppelli):

-This bird was recovered in the Oriental region by the Emirates Center for Wildlife Propagation (ECWP) in collaboration with the Forestry Administration (HCEFLCD – DREF-Oriental).
-It was wing-tagged (black ‘M1’ on white background) and equipped with a GPS transmitter.
-It was released at Jbel Moussa area but it did not flight away.
+This juvenile Rüppell’s Vulture was found weak by a shepherd at Enjil, in the Oriental region on 15 July 2018.
+It was transferred to the Emirates Center for Wildlife Propagation (ECWP, located at Missour) in collaboration with the Forestry Administration (HCEFLCD – DREF-Oriental).
+It was wing-tagged (black ‘M1’ on white background) and equipped with a GPS transmitter (photo below), and released at Jbel Moussa with the other vultures (however, it did not flight away immediately after its release).

 Another Rüppel’s Vulture found by citizens on the roof of a building at Fnideq on 13 August.
 It was recovered on the same day by GREPOM and the Forestry Administration.
 It was meant to be wing-tagged and released on the same day as the other vultures.
 However, it escaped and flown away two days later.
 This bird is the 10th Rüppel’s Vulture for “spring 2018” in the area of Jbel Moussa.
 For the other birds, read: Migration of rare vultures at Jbel Moussa, spring 2018.
 (Although we don’t know for sure if it was migrating north or south when it landed on that roof.
 However, we know that some vultures still moving northward in August and September).